Frances Mary Colquhoun: Later life and litigation

 Mary never married.
 She was president of St. Kessog's Home, Edinburgh which was devoted to the treatment of women's diseases.

 By his will, her father gave her the use and possession of the family home, 1 Royal Terrace, Edinburgh, so long as she remained unmarried.
-In 1916 she unsuccessfully bought a claim against the trustees appointed under her father's will to recover costs on repairs, insurances and fues she had spent in respect of the house.
+In 1916 she unsuccessfully bought a claim against the trustees appointed under her father's will to recover costs on repairs, insurance and fees she had spent in respect of the house.

 Works

 Writing under the name F. Mary Colquhoun, Mary wrote articles for The Scots Magazine, poetry, which was quoted in the 1891 book, One Hundred Modern Scottish Poets and books.
 She wrote several Highland sketches and collected Christian poems and songs.
 She also collected lost verses of The Bonnie Banks of Loch Lomond.